 EU-HYBNET's core network element is that it needs to benefit its members.
 First, the EU-HYBNET network is a means and an opportunity to identify common challenges and exchange experience and best practices to counter hybrid threats.
-Furthermore, the new members will have an incentive to join one of the most cutting-edge and high visibility research projects on hybrid threats in Europe.
-Political momentum and the importance of the field, make membership and participation to the work of EU-HYBNET an attractive option.

-Second, the network activities are planned so that the time that members spend on networking activities will provide benefit for both the members and the project.
+New members will have an incentive to join one of the most cutting-edge and high visibility research projects on hybrid threats in Europe.
+The network activities are planned so that the time that members spend on networking activities will provide benefit for both the members and the project.
 These two core approaches and promises are explained in more detail below.
 The general benefit of network membership is that the network members will get to know each other and create synergies from their networking and probable cooperation.
-There is an added value in learning who the pan-European practioners and other relevant actors are, who conduct measures against hybrid threats in various different fields and domains within Europe.
+There is an inherent added value in learning who the pan-European practioners and other relevant actors are, who take measures against hybrid threats in various different fields and domains within Europe.